faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/unpaid_clergy.md

 [other conclusions]

+## See also

+[Paid Clergy in Church Literature](https://proveallthingsholdfasttogood.wordpress.com/paid-clergy-in-church-literature/) (an independent analysis similar in nature)

 ---

 *Attribution: besides searching lds.org, many quotes were compiled from [IntellectualPreserve](http://intellectualpreserve.org/ifm_yes_paid_clergy.html), [this post by __Shawn](https://www.reddit.com/r/exmormon/comments/5n7i1y/collection_of_quotes_about_no_paid_ministry/), and especially [this post by curious_mormon](https://www.reddit.com/r/exmormon/comments/5n7buv/several_quotes_to_show_the_depth_of_the_recent/).*